-“Before the recent flood, farmers transplanted Aman rice seedlings on 6,14,295 hectares of land exceeding the fixed farming target by 1,844 hectares of land,” said Agriculturist Bidhu Bhusan Ray, Additional Director of the DAE, Rangpur region.
+“Farmers had transplanted Aman rice seedlings on 6,14,295 hectares of land exceeding the fixed farming target by 1,844 hectares,” said Agriculturist Bidhu Bhusan Ray, Additional Director of the Rangpur DAE.

-“After damage caused by the recent flood, Aman rice plants are growing superbly on the rest of 6,12,330 hectares of land, less by 121 hectares of land against the fixed farming target, amid excellent climatic conditions,” Ray said.
+“After the recent flood, Aman rice plants are growing superbly now on the rest of 6,12,330 hectares of land amid excellent climate conditions predicting its bumper production,” Ray said.

-“We have sent the statistics of flood-hit farmers to the government and are expecting to get allocations to assist them in recouping little crop losses they incurred due to the recent flood,” Ray added.
+“We have already sent the statistics of flood-hit farmers to the government and are expecting to get allocations to assist them in recouping crop losses they incurred during the recent flood,” Ray added.